oVirt/ovirt-site/source/blog/2016-10-12-call-for-proposal-fosdem-2017.html.md

 * In the *Submission notes* field, please also confirm that if your talk is accepted, you **will** be able to attend FOSDEM and deliver your presentation.
 We will not consider proposals from prospective speakers who are unsure whether they will be able to secure funds for travel and lodging to attend FOSDEM.
 (Sadly, we are not able to offer travel funding for prospective speakers.)

-## Submit Your Proposal

-All submissions must be made via the [Pentabarf event planning site](https://penta.fosdem.org/submission/FOSDEM16).
-If you have not used Pentabarf before, you will need to create an account.
-If you submitted proposals for FOSDEM in previous years, you can use your existing account.

-After creating the account, select Create Event to start the submission process.
-Make sure to select **Virtualization & IaaS devroom** from the Track list.
-Please fill out all the required fields, and provide a meaningful abstract and description of your proposed session.

 ## Speaker Mentoring Program

-*Update:* As a part of the rising efforts to grow our communities and encourage a diverse and inclusive conference ecosystem, we're happy to announce that we'll be offering mentoring for newcomer speakers.
+As a part of the rising efforts to grow our communities and encourage a diverse and inclusive conference ecosystem, we're happy to announce that we'll be offering mentoring for new speakers.
 Our mentors can help you with tasks such as reviewing your abstract, reviewing your presentation outline or slides, or practicing your talk with you.

 You may apply to the mentoring program as a newcomer speaker if you: